Independent Catholicism: Pierre Martin Ngo Dinh Thuc

-From 1975 until his death in 1984, exiled Catholic Archbishop Ngô Đình Thục (1897–1984) of Huế, Vietnam, an older brother of Ngo Dinh Diem, the first president of South Vietnam, consecrated a number of bishops, first for the Palmarian Catholic Church, then for the sedevacantists of the Tridentine Latin Rite Catholic Church.
+From 1975 until his death in 1984, exiled Catholic archbishop Ngô Đình Thục (1897–1984) of Huế, Vietnam, an older brother of Ngo Dinh Diem, the first president of South Vietnam, consecrated a number of bishops, first for the Palmarian Catholic Church, then for the sedevacantists of the Tridentine Latin Rite Catholic Church.

-Appeal
+Emmanuel Milingo

+Emmanuel Milingo served as Catholic archbishop of Lusaka, Zambia from 1969 to 1982.
+He resigned in 1982 over the issues of faith healing and exorcism.
+After marrying, Milingo formed Married Priests Now!, and ordained married priests.
+He also consecrated four married priests as bishops, including George Stallings of Imani Temple African-American Catholic Congregation and Peter Paul Brennan of the Old Catholic Confederation.

+Telesphore George Mpundu

+In 2024 the former Catholic archbishop of Lusaka, Telesphore George Mpundu, secretly consecrated Anthony Ward for the Servants of the Holy Family; and by November 2025, Mpundu and Ward "received notice" from Cardinal Victor Manuel Fernandez that they had incurred latae sententiae excommunication.
+The excommunication has been disregarded by the group.

+Beliefs and practices

-Upon encountering Independent Catholicism for the first time, the questions of many individuals "are often historical: 'Where did this come from?
-Who ordained you?
-Did you invent this?
-Many Independent Catholics respond by emphasizing their tie to the larger Christian tradition of which they form part, the heritage they have received from larger, historic, mainstream churches, like the Catholic Church or Lutheran Churches, and their continuity of faith and ministry with those churches.
-Like Christians of the Early Church, many see their efforts as "the seeds of a new kind of ministry that can adapt itself to the time and place of its exercise, the needs of the moment, and the people who are actually present in that particular place at that particular time.
+Many Independent Catholics emphasize their tie to the larger Christian tradition of which they form part, the heritage they have received from larger, historic, mainstream churches, like the Catholic Church or Lutheran Churches, and their continuity of faith and ministry with those churches.
+Many see their efforts as similar to the Christians of the Early Church: "the seeds of a new kind of ministry that can adapt itself to the time and place of its exercise, the needs of the moment, and the people who are actually present in that particular place at that particular time.
 And yet is it so new?
 Is it not perhaps the very way that St. Paul set about spreading the Gospel and building the Church?"

 Many Independent Catholic communities look to the past, seeking to create communities according to models provided by the New Testament (e.g., home-based fellowships led by volunteer clergy) and restoring various practices of the primitive Church.